Key structural business indicators

 In accordance with Cabinet Order No 271 of 28 April 2004 “On Statistical Regions of the Republic of Latvia and Administrative Units Therein" (amendments: MK 03.06.2009. order No 381, MK 28.12.2010. order No 759) and the European Union Common Classification of Territorial Units for Statistical Purposes (NUTS 3), the data are provided for the following nine cities under state jurisdiction: Riga, Daugavpils, Jelgava, Jūrmala, Liepāja, Rēzekne, Ventspils, Jēkabpils, Valmiera.

-According to Statistical Classification of Economic Activities (NACE Rev. 2) activity "Construction" (section F) includes general (division 41), civil engineering structures construction (division 42) and specialised construction activities (division 43).
+According to Statistical Classification of Economic Activities (NACE Rev. 2) activity "Construction" (section F) includes construction of buildings (division 41), civil engineering (division 42) and specialised construction activities (division 43).

 Construction includes new construction, repairs, reconstruction and renovation, assembly and erection of prefabricated constructions on site and construction of temporary buildings.

-Construction works include the volume of all construction works undertaken by persons employed by separate construction company, while exclude construction works undergone by subcontractors.
+Construction output value includes all construction works undertaken by persons employed by separate construction company, while excludes construction works undergone by subcontractors.

 According to NACE Rev.2 the following sections of economic activity are included: